 You may be wondering about the differences between term and whole life insurance.
 Term life insurance is a great option for those who want to leave a death benefit to their heirs without a cash value account.
 This policy type is typically inexpensive, and you can choose just how long you’d like the policy to remain in force.
 Some folks may see the lack of a cash value account as a drawback.
 In addition, once the predetermined term ends, you won’t have coverage unless you purchase a new policy or convert your existing policy, both of which could cost more money as you age and your life circumstances change.

 Like whole life, universal life is a type of permanent insurance that stays in force as long as you pay the premium.
 There are a couple of different types of universal life, based on how the cash value is allocated.
 Indexed universal life is tied to a market index and will fluctuate accordingly.
 Guaranteed universal life is a low-risk option that protects your investment.
 Variable universal life is similar to indexed but allows you to diversify your investment through money market accounts.

 Most life insurance requires you to take a medical exam when you apply, but guaranteed life does not.
 This makes it a good option if you are older or have health concerns.
 Like other permanent policies, it pays a death benefit, and there is a cash value that builds over time.
 It generally has a low maximum death benefit, often around $25,000.

 Final expense insurance

-Also known as burial insurance, final expense insurance is a type of guaranteed policy that does not require a medical exam, and is intended primarily for your heirs to be able to pay for the costs of your funeral and other post-mortem bills.
+Also known as burial insurance, final expense insurance is a type of guaranteed policy that does not require a medical exam and is intended primarily for your heirs to be able to pay for the costs of your funeral and other post-mortem bills.
+Final expense insurance can be hugely beneficial to family members, considering that the median cost of funerals in the U.S. is $7,640.
 Like other forms of guaranteed policies, it has a low payout cap that’s generally around $25,000.